niplav/site/life_advice.md

 		then by all means, go ahead.
-But don't be disappointed when a years later, your friends can buy bigger diamonds with the same carbon atoms 10x cheaper<!--TODO: link Yudkowsky on "the same atoms"-->
+But don't be disappointed when a years later, your friends can buy bigger diamonds with the same carbon atoms 10x cheaper<!--TODO: link Yudkowsky on "the same atoms"-->, and nobody cares about your authentic diamond.

 See Also
 ---------